HB-2671

 Plain Language

-When a user is verified as a minor, the covered entity must require the minor's account to be affiliated with a verified parental account and must obtain verifiable parental consent from the parent or guardian before allowing the minor any access to the companion AI chatbot.
-The parental account itself must also undergo age verification using commercially available methods.
-Access may not begin until parental consent is obtained.
+When age verification identifies a user as a minor, the covered entity must require the minor's account to be affiliated with a verified parental account and must obtain verifiable parental consent from the parent before allowing the minor to access the chatbot.
+The parent's account must also be age-verified using a commercially available method reasonably designed to ensure accuracy.
+Both parental affiliation and consent are prerequisites to minor access — neither alone is sufficient.

 Statutory Text